 While consolidation continues to infiltrate the industry the question becomes how big is too big?
 Many did not see the unraveling of the Aon plc (AON) and Willis Towers Watson (WLTW) merger.
 The firms recently announced the agreement to terminate their business combination and end litigation with the U.S. Department of Justice (DOJ).
 While the European Union approved the business combination, the U.S. DOJ filed a civil antitrust lawsuit arguing that AON’s acquisition of WLTW could hinder competition and raise prices.
 Based on their combined 2020 revenue, their U.S. market share would have been just shy of $9.7 billion.

 2021 is looking like it will be another year of record-breaking deals in the industry.
-The industry is seeing greater investments from PE firms with several investors closing on some of the largest funds of all time.
-To date, 12 buy-out and mega-funds (defined as any fund that has raised over $5 billion) have already closed this year according to PitchBook1.
-Hellman & Friedman Capital Partners, majority investor in Hub International Limited, closed on Fund X with $24.4 billion raised and The Carlyle Group, majority investor in The Hilb Group, is reportedly set to close the largest private equity vehicle of all time at approximately $27.0 billion in capital.
+The top 100 brokers 2021 are seeing greater investments from PE firms with several investors closing on some of the largest funds of all time.
+To date, 12 buy-outs and mega-funds (defined as any fund that has raised over $5 billion) have already closed this year according to PitchBook1.
+Hellman & Friedman Capital Partners, a majority investor in Hub International Limited, closed on Fund X with $24.4 billion raised and The Carlyle Group, majority investor in The Hilb Group, is reportedly set to close the largest private equity vehicle of all time at approximately $27.0 billion in capital.
 Capital will continue to be infused into one of the most resilient industries known to mankind and that capital will be used for more M&A to drive growth in market share across the largest brokers in the U.S.